mo-martin/wandisco-documentation/docs/quickstarts/adlsg1-adlsg2.md

 Use this quickstart if you want to configure Fusion to connect to ADLS Gen1 storage and ADLS Gen2 storage.

-Please see the [Useful information and troubleshooting](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/useful_info_ts) section for additional commands and help.
+Please see the [Useful information](https://wandisco.github.io/wandisco-documentation/docs/troubleshooting/useful_info) section for additional commands and help.

 ## Prerequisites